Azure/trusted-internet-connection/README.md

 # Trusted Internet Connection (TIC) 3.0 compliance for internet facing applications

 ## Introduction
-This repo supports an article on the Azure Architecture Center (AAC) [INSERT LINK], it contains lots of great information on using the content of this repo.
+This repo supports an article on the Azure Architecture Center (AAC) - [Trusted Internet Connection (TIC) 3.0 compliance - Azure Example Scenarios | Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/security/trusted-internet-connections), it contains lots of great information on using the content of this repo.
 Please visit the article in the AAC before proceeding.

 ## Details of the Repository
 - Architecture